Schedule a LIVE product tour today and get more out of your 14-day free trial.

 Bringing in new staff members can be a time-consuming procedure, however, having clear SOPs in place will ensure a straightforward and pain-free process for both you and your new employee.
 These can be put in place for anything from building job descriptions, inductions and training, performance reviews and corrective action.

-It’s important to ensure that everyone within your business, especially those who are customer-facing, is aware of your data policies and what customer information they need to be able to fulfill their role.
+It’s important to ensure that everyone within your business, especially those who are customer-facing, is aware of your data policies and what customer information they need to be able to fulfil their role.

 We hope this guide has been helpful to get you on the right path with writing effective SOPs for your business, however at Whale, we understand that the process can be time-consuming.